 When you have ground beef or ground turkey to use up, Instant Pot Sloppy Joes are a great recipe to reach for.
 This meal takes less than an hour from start to finish.
 It can be made from the pantry staples most of us have on hand.

-I wasn’t too sure about the idea of converting my recipe to being Instant Pot Sloppy Joes, because I didn’t want them to be watery.
+It was a cinch to convert my recipe to Instant Pot Sloppy Joes.
 I try to make recipes that don’t get the BURN message that the new IPs seem to get more often.

 The trick in this recipe is to leave the tomato products on top and don’t stir them in until after they cook (the sugar in tomatoes burns easily).
 That allowed me to use less liquid!
 The tomato paste thickens it up nicely at the end, when you stir it.
 Good thing I decided to give it a go, because they are super easy, and absolutely delicious!